-There are a variety of non-medicine-based treatment options to manage pain.
+There are a variety of non-medicine-based treatment options to manage pain, for example, physiotherapy or exercise, manual therapy, TENS, acupuncture, cognitive behavioural therapy (CBT) and mindfulness.
 Before starting any treatment, a visit to your doctor is recommended so that treatment options can be discussed and to ensure that they are suitable for you.

 Once you have decided on a treatment you may like to discuss with the therapist what benefits you may experience, possible time frames and when a review will take place to discuss any progress.